-In this project we implemented a physically-based renderer, or a program that produces photorealistic imagery from 3D scene descriptions.
-The photorealism is brought about by tracing light rays from the eye into the environment and representing the objects they hit as output pixels.
+In this project, we implemented a physically-based renderer – a program that produces photorealistic images from scene descriptions by modeling the transport of light.
+Put shallowly, the renderer traces rays from the eye into the environment and represents the objects they hit as output pixels.

 That being the case, in a naïve implementation we’re forced to run an intersection test between every environment-bound ray and every geometric primitive in the environment.
 In order to speed this up, we partition the primitives into different spatial regions (“bounding volumes” / BVs), each of which contains a lot of other BVs, and collision-test every ray against a single BV at a time.
 If a ray doesn’t collide with a BV, it doesn’t collide with any of the primitives (or other BVs) inside that BV.
 Thus, at each step we’re able to eliminate a huge amount of the search space.